Aesthetics by Dr Rachel

 Ice Pick Scars

-Ice pick scars are the most common type of atrophic acne scar, accounting for around 60-70% of cases.
-They appear as narrow, deep, V-shaped indentations that extend into the deeper layers of the skin.
-They often resemble enlarged pores or small puncture marks.
+Ice pick scars are the most common type of atrophic acne scar.
+They appear as narrow, deep indentations that extend into the skin, often looking like enlarged pores or small puncture marks.
+Although usually less than 2 mm wide, their depth can make them more challenging to treat.

 Boxcar Scars

 Boxcar scars account for around 20–30% of atrophic acne scars.
-They appear as round or oval depressions with clearly defined, sharp edges and a relatively flat base.
-These scars typically sit 0.1–0.5 mm below the surrounding skin, giving a pitted appearance similar to chickenpox scarring.
+They appear as round or oval depressions with clearly defined edges and a relatively flat base, giving the skin a pitted appearance similar to chickenpox scarring.
+They are usually shallow to medium in depth and often respond well to collagen-stimulating treatments.

 Rolling Scars

 Rolling scars make up around 15–25% of atrophic acne scars.
-They are wider than ice pick or boxcar scars, typically 4–5 mm or more across, with gently sloping edges that give the skin an uneven, wave-like appearance.
-Rolling scars develop when fibrous bands of scar tissue form beneath the skin, tethering the surface to deeper structures and pulling it downward.
-Because of this underlying tethering, rolling scars often respond particularly well to treatments that release these bands and stimulate collagen remodelling.
+They appear as wider depressions with gently sloping edges, giving the skin an uneven or wave-like texture.
+They develop when fibrous bands form beneath the skin, pulling the surface downwards, and often respond best to treatments that help stimulate collagen and release this tethering.

 Hypertrophic and Keloid Scars

-Hypertrophic and keloid scars are raised scars that sit above the level of the surrounding skin, unlike atrophic scars which are depressed.
-They develop when the body mounts an overactive repair response during healing and produces excess collagen and fibrous tissue at the site of an acne lesion.
+Hypertrophic and keloid scars are raised scars that sit above the level of the surrounding skin, unlike atrophic scars which appear as indentations.
+They develop when the skin produces excess collagen during healing, resulting in thicker areas of scar tissue.
+These scars are more common on the jawline, chest and back, and often require a different treatment approach from indented scars.

 Mixed Scarring